meilisearch/documentation/learn/advanced/faceted_search.md

 Conjunctive facets use the `AND` logical operator.
 When users select one or more values for a facet, all returned results must contain the selected facet value(s).

-With conjunctive facets, when a user selects `English` from the `languages` facet, all returned books must be in English.
+With conjunctive facets, when a user selects `English` from the `language` facet, all returned books must be in English.
 If the user further narrows down the search by selecting `Fiction` and `Literature` as `genres`, all returned books must be in English and contain both `genres`.

 ```
-["languages = English", "genres = Fiction", "genres = Literature"]
+["language = English", "genres = Fiction", "genres = Literature"]
 ```

 The GIF below shows how the facet count for `genres` updates to only include books that meet **all three conditions**.